SIGCHI Development Fund

 Dissemination: Plan for dissemination of results or activities to the SIGCHI membership and any other relevant communities.

 Proposals can be submitted by any SIGCHI member.
+Examples of previous projects can be seen here.
 We encourage you to discuss your proposal with a member of the Executive Committee (EC) in advance, but it is not required.
 The current SIGCHI officers are available online here.
-When you are ready to submit your proposal, send it via e-mail to: firstname.lastname@example.org.
+When you are ready to submit your proposal, send it via e-mail to: email@example.com.

 Proposals submitted are first discussed at the next SIGCHI EC conference call, which is the first Monday of every month.
 At that time one SIGCHI EC member will be assigned as the handler for your proposal – this could be the same EC member with whom you had discussed your proposal beforehand.
 You may hear back from that EC member with a request for further information or update to the proposal.
 Once all information has been gathered, the EC will make a final decision regarding funding the proposal and this will be communicated to you via your proposers handler.